primitive/_mycard/README.md

 ## 🧹 To Do

-- review manifest creation and values
-- add bg config
+- extend bg config for image
 - replace icons
+- render to static

 ---